Ortelius’ Maps of Anatolia and Egypt from his Famed Atlas

-Three detailed regional maps by Ortelius, from his Theatrum Orbis Terrarum, the first modern atlas of the world.
+Fine example of three detailed regional maps on one sheet showing Anatolia, Egypt, and Carthage published by Abraham Ortelius.
+These maps originally appeared in his Theatrum Orbis Terrarum, the first modern atlas of the world.

 This plate first appeared in the first edition of Ortelius's Theatrum, and subsequently in every edition until 1624.
 The plates underwent some minor changes, as detailed below, but kept their detailed and attractive composition for their entire lifetime.

 The first map covers Asia Minor, Cyprus, and the eastern Mediterranean.
 The map drew on an earlier set of 1564 maps published by Gastaldi and Forlani in Italy.

 It appeared in three states.
 The first had vestiges of old degree numbers near the new ones on the left edge of the map; these faded away by 1587, leaving the second state.
 From 1588, the maritime hatching extended from 3 to 5 mm and stippling was added behind the sea names.